Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 Pedestrian Gates

 Campus pedestrian gates are equipped with locking devices and springs to ensure proper perimeter safety and security.
-Electronic key FOBs, issued to students, will access these gates.
+Students are issued electronic key fobs that will allow access to these gates.
 If a gate is left unsecured, please close it.
-Notify Campus Safety if it is malfunctioning.
+Don’t hold or prop gates open.
+Notify Campus Safety if a gate is malfunctioning.

 Printed from: https://handbook.rhodes.edu/student-handbook/campus-safety-policies/pedestrian-gates